Laughlin/Bullhead International Airport: Past airshows

 In March 2010 the airport hosted "Legends Over the Colorado", an air show with additional displays of an original Boeing B-17 Flying Fortress from World War II.
 The plane is part of the Commemorative Air Force Arizona Wing of the Commemorative Air Force, a Texas-based nonprofit organization that has fully restored the B-17 Flying Fortress Sentimental Journey.
 Also on display were a North American T-6 Texan and four other warbirds.

-On April 9–10, 2011, Laughlin/Bullhead International Airport held the second annual "Legends Over The Colorado".
-The main attraction was "FIFI", the only flying Boeing B-29 Superfortress in the world along with two North American P-51 Mustangs, a Japanese Mitsubishi A6M Zero, and several other World War II era warbirds.
+On April 9–10, 2011, Laughlin/Bullhead International Airport held the second annual "Legends Over the Colorado".
+The main attraction was "FIFI", the only flying Boeing B-29 Superfortress in the world along with two North American P-51 Mustangs, a Japanese Mitsubishi A6M Zero, and several other World War II-era warbirds.

 Upgraded baggage facility

-On July 20, 2011, marked the opening of the new baggage claim building connected to the main terminal.
+July 20, 2011, marked the opening of the new baggage claim building connected to the main terminal.

 Passenger charter traffic in 2016

 More than 109,000 people flew into Laughlin/Bullhead International Airport on casino-sponsored charter flights in 2016.